-Employment income: scholarship income: taxable as trading or employment income?
+Employment income: scholarship income: payments taxable as employment income?

-If there is neither an office nor an employment then a charge may arise under the Trading Income rules.
-For further guidance on any charge under the Trading Income rules see BIM65151.
+If there is neither an office nor an employment then a charge may arise under the Savings and Investment or Trading Income rules.
+For further guidance on this see BIM65151.

 Where the student comes from overseas the taxation position may be affected by a double taxation agreement.
-In such cases see DT1930.
+In such cases see DT1930 (link is external).

-Only if there is a taxable source do we need to consider whether the income is exempt from tax under Statement of Practice 4/86 (see EIM06235) or as a scholarship by virtue of Section 776 (Section 331) (see EIM06205 onwards).
+Only if there is a taxable source do we need to consider whether the income is exempt from tax under Section 776.
+If that source is an office or employment then consider Statement of Practice 4/86 (see EIM06220).